ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

-### sdth:producesData {#model-producesData}
+### sdth:producesData {#model-producesdata}
 An sdth:producesData is used when an sdth:ProgramStep results in a new sdth:DataframeInstance.
-This occurs when data are read from an external file or when data in an existing sdth:DataframeInstance is modified.

-**has domain**
-- sdth:ProgramStep

-**has range**
-- sdth:DataframeInstance

-### sdth:consumesData {#model-consumesData}
-An sdth:consumesData is used when an sdth:ProgramStep uses data from an existing sdth:DataframeInstance.
-This occurs when data are saved to an external file or when data in an existing sdth:DataframeInstance is modified.
+This occurs when data in an existing sdth:DataInstance is modified or when data are saved to an external file.
+For external files, we use sdth:savesFile, which is a specialization of sdth:producesData.

 **has domain**
 - sdth:ProgramStep

 **has range**
 - sdth:DataframeInstance

 ### sdth:hasVarInstance {#model-hasvarinstance}